kokandeep/Covid19-Analysis/README.md

 # Covid19-Analysis Coursera Project:
 The course materials belong entirely to Coursera.
 Also, the COVID19 dataset, published by John Hopkins University.
-The answers are the only things that show my trials.
+The analysis is the only things that show my trials.

 ## List of Libraries used
 * pandas